-My husband and I retained The Resilient Mind to make improvements in our business and to deal with our stress.
+My husband and I began The Resilient Mind project to make improvements in our business and to deal with our stress.
 The first thing that occurred was for me to realize that I struggled to assert myself.
-The first thing I learned through their mentoring process was to increase my confidence and as I did, the respect from my husband and employees increased.
+The first thing I learned was to increase my confidence and as I did, the respect from my husband and employees increased.
 It was a powerful experience to see my self-confidence and emotional intelligence increase.
 Thanks to all of you at The Resilient Mind for your support.

 I have completed the The Resilient Mind in-house and after-care program.
 It was an amazing experience.
 I feel extremely confident that now as I continue the after-care program each week i will be able to continue my progress.
 The team at The Resilient Mind has a way of making certain feeling surface in me that I obviously need to look at.